gordonthree/allstar-hardware-notes/README.md

 # allstar-hardware-notes
 My notes on preparing old hardware to run Allstar (and other things) reliably.

-A few days ago I worked on an Allstar node on a Dell Optiplex 3050 USFF (Dell Micro) a friend had dropped off that would become unresponsive after being left on for a while.
+A few days ago I worked on an Allstar node on a Dell Optiplex 3050 USFF (Dell Micro) a friend had dropped off.
+The machine would become unresponsive after being left on for a while.
 I didn't find anything wrong with the hardware directly, but did make a few updates that seemed to improve reliability.

 Firstly, I edited grub adding these arguments to the kernel command line:
 ``pci=noaer pcie_aspm=off``